 - Other spices (Ginger, cloves, fennel…anything can go here that you wish to add!)

 Wash and pick through the cranberries to ensure they are in good shape.
 Toss out any gross berries and put the good ones in a quart jar.
-Let them sit and thaw if they were frozen.

 Add the cinnamon stick, anise, orange, and other spices into the jar.
 Cover it over with your booze of choice.

 Put a cap on the jar and label it with the date and ingredients.
 Stash the jar in a cabinet and wait for at least a week to let the flavors meld.
 I prefer leaving mine for a month or more!

 Strain the vodka from the jar through a muslin bag or cheesecloth, and don’t forget to mash the cranberries so you don’t miss a drop!

 Make a sugar syrup to add to the strained cranberry cordial and sweeten it to your taste.

 Label, bottle, and enjoy your delicious cordial throughout the year!

 Get updates from Pixie's Pocket: brewing and herbs in your inbox: